David A. Cox

 + ny2, with contributions by Roger Lipsett.
 This book is about Fermat, class

 field theory, and complex multiplication, and was written for

 anyone who loves number theory.
-It is now in its second edition is published by John Wiley
+The third edition is published by the American Mathematical

 for the web page for my book Ideals, Varieties and Algorithms,